peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public System.Collections.Generic.IList HeaderFields { get; }

 Gets a snapshot of the header fields of this message, in the order in which they appear in the message.
-For each item in the list, the key is the header field's name (where any basic upper-case letters [U+0041 to U+005A] are converted to lower case) and the value is the header field's value.
+For each item in the list, the key is the header field's name (where any basic upper-case letters, U+0041 to U+005A, are converted to basic lower-case letters) and the value is the header field's value.

 <b>Returns:</b>